As we’ve learned all too well over the past few years, when global crises happen, international freight prices are affected.

 With unpredictable forces adding to shipping costs, it’s more important than ever to find ways to save and avoid extra charges.

 Luckily, there are some freight charges that are more predictable – and even preventable.
-We’ve put together a list of some of the most common extra charges, and how to avoid them – or at least keep them to a minimum.
+We’ve put together a list of some of the most common extra charges, and how to avoid them – or at least minimize the costs.
+Keep reading to learn more, or download our easy-to-use checklist below.

 Inaccurate weight or dimensions